shunjizhan/mee-demo/README.md

 ## Conclusion
 🎉 Congratulations!
 You have successfully executed a sequence of transactions with only **ONE** signature, powered by the Biconomy MEE stack!

-As a bonus step, you can try sending a supertransaction on mainnet, where there are more infrastructures available to analyze and visualize the transactions.
-For example, when sending similar transactions on Base mainnet, we can visualize the token flow on [etherscan](https://basescan.org/tx/0x4f2a21a33bd544934ab1dae870c0bbb43506363c479197244f0960cab7700fd3) or see transaction details on [MEE explorer](https://meescan.biconomy.io)!
+As a bonus step, you can try sending a supertransaction on Base mainnet, simply by selecting `mainnet` as the execution environment when prompted.
+Note that this requires real USDC in your EOA account.

+On the mainnet, there are more infrastructures available to analyze and visualize the transactions.
+For example, when sending similar transactions on Base mainnet, we can visualize the token flow on [etherscan](https://basescan.org/tx/0x4f2a21a33bd544934ab1dae870c0bbb43506363c479197244f0960cab7700fd3) or see transaction details on [MEE explorer](https://meescan.biconomy.io/details/0x78ff4fbb11f7ea3b84405cd973dc5c345cb24c6091c830aaf4b60e176069b381)!

 ![token-flow](./assets/token-flow.png)